 WAC 246-254-080 Fees for medical and veterinary radioactive material use.
-(1) Licensees authorized possession or use of radioactive material in the following medical or veterinary categories shall forward annual fees to the department as follows:
+Licensees authorized possession or use of radioactive material in the following medical or veterinary categories shall forward annual fees to the department as follows:

-(a) $9,065 for operation of a mobile nuclear medicine program from a single base of operation;
+(1) $11,875 for operation of a mobile nuclear medicine program from a single base of operation;

-(b) $6,608 for the use of unsealed radioactive material for imaging and localization studies for which a written directive is not required as defined in WAC 246-240-157, at a single facility (diagnostic imaging and localization nuclear medicine);
+(2) $8,656 for the use of unsealed radioactive material for imaging and localization studies for which a written directive is not required as defined in WAC 246-240-157, at a single facility (diagnostic imaging and localization nuclear medicine);

-(c) $5,723 for the use of unsealed radioactive material for which a written directive is required as defined in WAC 246-240-201 at a single facility (radiopharmaceutical therapy);
+(3) $7,497 for the use of unsealed radioactive material for which a written directive is required as defined in WAC 246-240-201 at a single facility (radiopharmaceutical therapy);

-(d) $9,126 for the use of unsealed radioactive material for imaging and localization studies for which a written directive is not required as defined in WAC 246-240-157, the use of unsealed radioactive material for which a written directive is required as defined in WAC 246-240-201, and/or the use of sealed sources for manual brachytherapy as defined in WAC 246-240-251 at a single facility (combination diagnostic nuclear medicine and/or radiopharmaceutical therapy), and/or sealed source (manual or machine) therapy;
+(4) $11,955 for the use of unsealed radioactive material for imaging and localization studies for which a written directive is not required as defined in WAC 246-240-157, the use of unsealed radioactive material for which a written directive is required as defined in WAC 246-240-201, and/or the use of sealed sources for manual brachytherapy as defined in WAC 246-240-251 at a single facility (combination diagnostic nuclear medicine and/or radiopharmaceutical therapy), and/or sealed source (manual or machine) therapy;

-(e) $4,904 for the use of sealed sources for manual brachytherapy as defined in WAC 246-240-251 at a single facility (manual brachytherapy);
+(5) $6,424 for the use of sealed sources for manual brachytherapy as defined in WAC 246-240-251 at a single facility (manual brachytherapy);

-(f) $3,032 for the use of sealed sources in a remote afterloader unit, teletherapy unit, or gamma stereotactic radiosurgery unit, as defined in WAC 246-240-351, at a single facility (machine brachytherapy);
+(6) $3,972 for the use of sealed sources in a remote afterloader unit, teletherapy unit, or gamma stereotactic radiosurgery unit, as defined in WAC 246-240-351, at a single facility (machine brachytherapy);

-(g) $4,605 for a license authorizing medical or veterinary possession of greater than two hundred millicuries total possession of radioactive material at a single facility;
+(7) $6,033 for a license authorizing medical or veterinary possession of greater than 200 millicuries total possession of radioactive material at a single facility;

-(h) $3,664 for a license authorizing medical or veterinary possession of greater than thirty millicuries but less than or equal to two hundred millicuries total possession of radioactive material at a single facility;
+(8) $4,800 for a license authorizing medical or veterinary possession of greater than 30 millicuries but less than or equal to 200 millicuries total possession of radioactive material at a single facility;

-(i) $2,681 for a license authorizing medical or veterinary possession of less than or equal to thirty millicuries total possession of radioactive material at a single facility;
+(9) $3,512 for a license authorizing medical or veterinary possession of less than or equal to 30 millicuries total possession of radioactive material at a single facility;

-(j) $2,363 for the use of unsealed radioactive material for uptake, dilution and/or excretion studies for which a written directive is not required, as defined in WAC 246-240-151, at a single facility (diagnostic uptake, dilution, and excretion nuclear medicine);
+(10) $3,096 for the use of unsealed radioactive material for uptake, dilution and/or excretion studies for which a written directive is not required, as defined in WAC 246-240-151, at a single facility (diagnostic uptake, dilution, and excretion nuclear medicine);

-(k) $1,474 for a license authorizing medical or veterinary possession of a sealed source for diagnostic use at a single facility.
+(11) $1,931 for a license authorizing medical or veterinary possession of a sealed source for diagnostic use at a single facility.